Photo of Great Horned Owl and Owlet by Janine Schutt

 Photograph of Junco chicks provided by Mackenzie Szerlog

-Kitsap Audubon Society will offer up to three (3) scholarships to residents of Kitsap County who have successfully completed at least one academic year of study, leading to a 2- or 4-year degree in Environmental Studies, Forestry, Marine or Wildlife Biology, or related fields.
+Kitsap Audubon Society will offer up to three (3) Ann Sleight Memorial Scholarships to residents of Kitsap County who have successfully completed at least one academic year of study, leading to a 2- or 4-year degree in Environmental Studies, Forestry, Marine or Wildlife Biology, or related fields.
 Selection will be based on quality of application responses, academic history, letters of recommendation, and evidence of interest in their chosen field through related projects and activities.

-Award Amount: An award of $3,000 will be granted to up to three students for tuition, books, and fees.
-Funds will be sent directly to the school of attendance by early September, and applied to the student’s account.
+• An award of $3,000 will be granted to up to three students for tuition, books, and fees.
+Funds will be sent directly to the school of attendance by early September and applied to the student’s account.

 • Be a resident of Kitsap County.